madewithkoji/hello-world-parcel/README.md

 # Hello World with Parcel
-A blank template ready for your own favorite tools.
+A blank template ready for your favorite tools.

 ## VCCs
 > VCCs (Visual Customization Controls) help make your app easy for no-code creators to remix your app.